donders-research-data-management/rdm-ontology-di/doc/help/user-manual/transfer-data/check-transferred-data.rst

 After transferring files (uploading or downloading) between the repository and your computer you need to make sure all the files are transferred completely.
 Especially when transferring a large number of files and/or large files, something can go wrong along the way (e.g., short interruption in the network connection, unexpected downtime of the server, etc.).

 To check the presence (i.e. the number) and the content of the files, you can use the *manifest file* for the collection.
 This contains a list of all files with a checksum for each.

-You can download the manifest file from the manifest tab on the collection's page.
+For collections with a limited number of files, you can download the manifest file from the manifest tab on the collection's page.
+For collections with a large number of files / folders, contact the system administrator if you need the manifest file.

+Note that, for published DSCs and archived DAC/RDCs, the manifest file is available in the collection as part of the data.

 .. figure:: images/manifest_file.jpg